glpi-project/doc/source/modules/tools/reminders.rst

 Manage personal or public reminders
 ===================================

-A reminder in GLPI is a simple text with attached files;; it allows to transmit information to other users of the platform.
+A reminder in GLPI is simple text with attached files; it allows to transmit information to other users of the platform.

 A reminder is characterized by: